India Pale Ale - quick

 Brewed with my dear friends Sarah and

-Mike.
-Sarah is the person who originally taught me how to brew beer
+the person who originally taught me how to

-seven years ago.
-I hope that she was not disappointed with
+brew beer seven years ago.
+I hope that she was not

-ales are not as bitter as their name would suggest.
+Extra Special Bitter ales are not as bitter as their name would

-- not too hoppy and not too malty.
-Because they're a "soft
+hoppy and not too malty.
+Because they're a "soft pitch right

-pitch right over the plate," they're a nice beer for
+over the plate," they're a nice beer for company.
+This batch

-James Rasmussen - geomorphologist (thus the geomorphologic name)
+Rasmussen - geomorphologist (thus the geomorphologic name) and all

 This is a dry stout, which means the yeast will be able to ferment